-During the Paris Agreement, Australia has unanimously joined hands in reducing the global warming by limiting the temperature well below 2 degrees Celsius.
-Australia has been and is one of the most coal-dependent countries in the world; it was the fourth-highest coal producer in the world in the year 2009.
-Until very recently in Australia electricity generation was mainly sourced from the coal-fired power plants.
+During the Paris Agreement, Australia has unanimously joined hands in reducing global warming by limiting the temperature well below 2 degrees Celsius.
+Australia has been and is one of the most coal-dependent countries globally; it was the fourth-highest coal producer in the world in the year 2009.
+Until very recently, in Australia, electricity generation was mainly sourced from coal-fired power plants.
 In the year 2007, Australia was among the top polluting nations in the world.
-The CO2 emission per capita in Australia was 18.2 tons whereas in EU during the same time period was.9 tons.
+The CO2 emission per capita in Australia was 18.2 tons, whereas in the EU during the same time period was.9 tons.
 The main contributor to such an exorbitantly high emissions level was the coal-fired electricity generators there.

-Many developed nations during the Paris agreement agreed to control the climate change y way of reducing greenhouse gases emissions.
-Australia was one of them and it has started taking firm steps towards implementation of it.
-This mean closing down of its age-old coal-fired power plants which are very badly polluting power stations.
-For example, the Hazelwood plant having a generating capacity of 1.5 gigawatts, which accounts for 5.4% of Australia’s electricity supplies – is one of the most polluting power stations in the world.
-French energy giant Engie is considering closing Hazelwood brown coal power station as part of this partly French government-owned company’s global shift from fossil fuels to renewable energy sources in an attempt to assist the reduction of global warming effects.
+Many developed nations during the Paris agreement agreed to control climate change y way of reducing greenhouse gas emissions.
+Australia was one of them, and it has started taking firm steps towards the implementation of it.
+This means closing down its age-old coal-fired power plants, which are very badly polluting power stations.
+For example, the Hazelwood plant having a generating capacity of 1.5 gigawatts, which accounts for 5.4% of Australia’s electricity supplies, is one of the world’s most polluting power stations.
+French energy giant Engie is considering closing Hazelwood brown coal power station as part of this partly French government-owned company’s global shift from fossil fuels to renewable energy sources to assist the reduction of global warming effects.
 Alinta Energy to shut Port Augusta power plants amid losses on supply glut, environmental causes, and heavy losses.

-There are news coming in from Australia of closing down ageing coal-fired power plants which have been the major electricity producers and major polluters too.
-The replacement of these fossil fuels/ coal fired plants with renewable energy sources can be easier, quicker and cheaper than many people think because the modern technologies required – solar photovoltaics (PV), wind power and pumped hydro energy storage (PHES) – have become quite affordable and are available.
+There is news coming in from Australia to close down ageing coal-fired power plants, which have been the major electricity producers and major polluters.
+The replacement of these fossil fuels/ coal-fired plants with renewable energy sources can be easier, quicker, and cheaper than many people think because the modern technologies required – solar photovoltaics (PV), wind power and pumped hydro energy storage (PHES) – have become quite affordable and are available.

-PV and the wind are variable energy sources, as they are nature dependent, wherein coal, fossil fuel and nuclear are fixed type.
-It is hence accepted worldwide that these fixed energy producing power stations cannot be completely abolished.
+PV and the wind are variable energy sources, as they are naturally dependent, wherein coal, fossil fuel, and nuclear are fixed types.
+It is hence accepted worldwide that the country cannot completely abolish these fixed energy-producing power stations.